 While the Heritage and Research Center does have some rotating exhibits in the lobby area, the facility was not designed to be a museum, but rather a research center and a state-of-the-art storage facility.
 With exception of some restricted collections, such as Thomas Moran’s original watercolor field sketches, William Henry Jackson’s photographs, and other rare or fragile items, the museum collections are accessible to researchers by appointment only and require at least 24-hours advanced notice.

 Accessible to researchers by appointment only.
-At least twenty-four hour advanced notice is required, but does not guarantee staff availability.
+At least 24-hour advanced notice is required, but does not guarantee staff availability.
 No rush orders will be accepted.
 Please see Access Policy for more detailed information regarding research in the museum collection.